The Mercedes F1 team has competed in Formula One since 1954, winning eight constructor titles and nine driver championships.

 Lewis Hamilton

-Lewis Hamilton’s love for motor racing began at eight years of age when he began karting.
-In 1997, Hamilton’s talent was recognised and he was enrolled in the McLarens Young Driver Programme.
-Four years later, he moved into the British Formula Renault and went into racing in Formula 3 Euro Series.
+Lewis Hamilton’s love for motor racing began at eight when he began karting.
+In 1997, Hamilton’s talent was recognised, and he was enrolled in the McLaren Young Driver Programme.
+Four years later, he moved into the British Formula Renault and went into racing in the Formula 3 Euro Series.
 Lewis Hamilton won the junior championship title in his second year and progressed to the GP2 Series with ART Grand Prix.
 The rookie performed exceptionally and was promoted to Formula One.

 In 2007, Hamilton made his Formula One debut with McLaren at 22 years old.
-Lewis Hamilton set many records throughout his debut season, most races, pole positions and points.
-After a hugely successful first season with McLaren, Hamilton finished what he had started in his second season with the team by winning his very first Drivers’ Championship title.
-Hamilton showed his determination to win by securing the title on the last lap of the final race of the season.
-Lewis Hamilton became the first and as of today is the only black driver to have won a Drivers’ Championship title.
+Lewis Hamilton set many records throughout his debut season, including most races, pole positions and points.
+After a hugely successful first season with McLaren, Hamilton finished what he had started in his second season with the team by winning his first Drivers’ Championship title.
+Hamilton showed his determination to win by securing the title on the last lap of the season’s final race.
+Lewis Hamilton became the first and, as of today, is the only black driver to have won a Drivers’ Championship title.

-After six seasons with McLaren, Hamilton announced that he would join Mercedes F1 team for the 2013 season.
-Moving to Mercedes was a big risk considering the successful history that McLaren had compared to Mercedes.
+After six seasons with McLaren, Hamilton announced he would join the Mercedes F1 team for the 2013 season.
+Moving to Mercedes was a significant risk, considering McLaren’s successful history compared to Mercedes.
 However, it was a risk that immensely paid off.
-Hamilton proved his worth in his debut season with the Mercedes F1 team, securing his first podium with the team on his second race and getting his maiden win at the Hungarian Grand Prix.
+Hamilton proved his worth in his debut season with the Mercedes F1 team, securing his first podium on his second race and winning his maiden at the Hungarian Grand Prix.
 The British driver finished in fourth place in the Drivers’ standings.

-Lewis Hamilton won the Mercedes F1 works team their first Drivers’ Championship title since the 1950’s and alongside teammate Nico Rosberg the pair secured the first of many Constructors’ titles for the Mercedes F1 team.
-Hamilton ended the season with 11 victories and 16 podiums and the following year he reached similar achievements with 10 victories and 17 podiums which crowned him Driver’ Champion for the second consecutive year.
-The following year Lewis set records for the 2016 season with most race wins, winning 10 races and most pole positions, gaining pole position 12 times throughout the season.
-However these records weren’t enough to secure the title, with teammate Rosberg being crowned Drivers’ Championship that season.
+Lewis Hamilton won the Mercedes F1 Works team their first Drivers’ Championship title since 1950.
+Alongside teammate Nico Rosberg, the pair secured the first of many Constructors’ titles for the Mercedes F1 team.
+Hamilton ended the season with 11 victories and 16 podiums, and the following year, he reached similar achievements with 10 wins and 17 podiums, which crowned him Driver’ Champion for the second consecutive year.
+The following year, Lewis set records for the 2016 season with the most race wins, winning ten races and the most pole positions, and gaining pole position 12 times throughout the season.
+However, these records weren’t enough to secure the title, with teammate Rosberg being crowned Drivers’ Championship that season.

 In 2017, Lewis took the World Title with two races left to go in the season and ended the year setting records once again with most pole positions with 11 and most race wins with ten victories.
-The following year, Hamilton’s battle with Ferrari’s Vettel continued but this time much closer.
-However, Lewis Hamilton came out on top and gained his fifth Drivers’ Championship title and ended the season with 11 wins and 17 podiums.
-In 2019, Hamilton equalled his previous seasons records.
+The following year, Hamilton’s battle with Ferrari’s Vettel continued, but it was much closer this time.
+However, Lewis Hamilton came out on top and gained his fifth Drivers’ Championship title, ending the season with 11 wins and 17 podiums.
+In 2019, Hamilton equalled his previous season’s records.

-In 2020, Lewis Hamilton showed his adaptability during unprecedented time with the distruvance of the COVID-19 pandemic to the world and the Formula One calendar.
-Lewis Hamilton proved his worth as one of the greatest and most successful drivers in the history of Formula One by surpassing F1 legend Michael Schumacher’s record of F1 race wins and equalled his record of world titles when he won his seventh Driver’s Championship at the Turkish Grand Prix.
+In 2020, Lewis Hamilton showed his adaptability during unprecedented times with the disturbance of the COVID-19 pandemic to the world and the Formula One calendar.
+Lewis Hamilton proved his worth as one of the greatest and most successful drivers in the history of Formula One by surpassing F1 legend Michael Schumacher’s record of F1 race wins.
+He equalled his record of world titles when he won his seventh Driver’s Championship at the Turkish Grand Prix.

-After a season long battle, Hamilton failed to secure the Drivers’ Championship after a season-long battle with Red Bull’s Verstappen, however, he helped Mercedes win their record breaking eight consecutive Constructors’ title.
-Although Hamilton didn’t win the title he did make Formula One history once again.
-In 2020 Hamilton became the first driver to reach 100 wins and 100 pole positions in the history of Formula One.
+After a season-long battle, Hamilton failed to secure the Drivers’ Championship after a season-long battle with Red Bull’s Verstappen.
+However, he helped Mercedes win their record-breaking eight consecutive Constructors’ title.
+Although Hamilton didn’t win the title, hemadermula One became history again.
+In 2020, Hamilton became the first driver to reach 100 wins and 100 pole positions in Formula One’s history.

-2022 hasn’t been the easiest season for the Mercedes F1 team or Hamilton.
-To date, Hamilton has yet to win a race with Mercedes for the 2022 season making it his worst season performance with Mercedes so far.
-With only a few more races to go in the 2022 season, Hamilton is sixth place in the standings, behind teammate George Russell and Mercedes F1 team are third in the Constructors’ standings behind Red Bull and Ferrari.
+2022 hasn’t been the most accessible season for the Mercedes F1 team or Hamilton.
+To date, Hamilton has yet to win a race with Mercedes, making it his worst season performance with Mercedes so far.
+With only a few more races in the 2022 season, Hamilton is in sixth place behind teammate George Russell.
+The Mercedes F1 team is third in the Constructors’ standings, behind Red Bull and Ferrari.

 George Russell

 Like many other Formula One drivers, Russell also began his career in motorsport with karting.
-George Russell won both national and international championships during his karting career, including the British Open Championship in 2009 and the CIK-FIA European Championship in 2012.
+During his karting career, George Russell won national and international championships, including the British Open Championship in 2009 and the CIK-FIA European Championship in 2012.
 Russell went on to compete in the Formula Renault 2.9 Alps series and the BRDC Formula 4 Championship.
-He also won the McLaren Autosport Award and after one year in Formula 4 he went into the FIA Formula 3 European Championship for two seasons.
+He also won the McLaren Autosport Award, and after one year in Formula 4, he went into the FIA Formula 3 European Championship for two seasons.

-It was at this race that he earned his first F1 points and scored the fastest lap.
+At this race, he earned his first F1 points and scored the fastest lap.
 In his last season with Williams, Russell raced an impressive lap at the Belgian Grand Prix and scored his first F1 podium.
-George Russell’s determination was noticed by Mercedes AMG Petronas and he was announced as Valtteri Bottas’ replacement for the 2022 season.
+Mercedes AMG Petronas noticed George Russell’s determination, and he was announced as Valtteri Bottas’ replacement for the 2022 season.
 George Russell has had a very successful year in his debut season with Mercedes.
-He is currently fourth in the Drivers’ standings with 203 points and one podium finish.
+He is fourth in the Drivers’ standings with 203 points and one podium finish.

 Mercedes Team Principal 2022